A Lipschitz Matrix for Parameter Reduction in Computational Science: Computing a Lipschitz Matrix

 \subsection{Using the Determinant}

-Later, in \cref{sec:reducing} we show the computational complexity of several tasks is proportional to the determinant of the Lipschitz matrix.
-So, we might ask: why not use $\det \ma L$ in the optimization for the Lipschitz matrix~\cref{eq:Hsdp}?
+In \cref{sec:ibc:asymptotic} we saw that the complexity of approximation, integration, and optimization are proportional to $|\det \ma L|$.
+Why not use the determinant as the objective function instead of the Frobenius norm in~\cref{eq:lip_all}?
 There are two important reasons.
-First, we lose convexity: $\|\ma L\|_\fro^2 = \Trace \ma H$ is convex whereas $|\det \ma L|^2 = \det \ma H$ is concave.
-Second, as illustrated in the previous subsection, given only finite samples we can always find a low-rank Lipschitz matrix; hence minimizing the determinant would always terminate with a zero objective value but a likely spurious solution.
+We loose convexity: $\|\ma L\|_\fro^2 = \Trace \ma H$ is convex whereas $|\det \ma L|^2 = \det \ma H$ is concave.
+The other is that the determinant yields uninformative Lipschitz matrices.
+As illustrated in the previous subsection, given finite point queries we can always find a low-rank Lipschitz matrix.
+As the determinant of this matrix is zero it is an optimal, but uninformative, Lipschitz matrix.

-Even though we are not minimizing the determinant, minimizing the Frobenius norm minimizes a bound on the determinant.
-Using Jensen's inequality,